 Each Child Receives:

 - six pairs of underwear

 - a personal care kit containing personal items

 School counselors identify children who qualify for uniform packages based on established criteria, and send Assistance League the list of students and their correct sizes.
 Please see your child’s school counselor for qualifying requirements.
 Requests for uniform packages must come through your child’s school counselor or principal.

 For many children these are the first new school clothes they have ever worn.
 We are proud to celebrate our years of continuing service to the children in the Wilmington community.

-Schools appreciate our level of generosity towards their students that may be in need of extra assistance.
+Schools appreciate our level of generosity toward their students who may be in need of extra assistance.
 For example: one school reported “Such a special program that our students truly enjoy!
 We value the kindness and thoughtfulness displayed to our students.”
 Another school reported “This is a magnificent program that really helps our students.
 They feel better about themselves in new, clean, well-fitting uniforms.
 The children are also excited about the books!”
 A middle school reported “We thank you so much for the support given to our middle schools.
 As a middle school we are often overlooked for needs/supplies.
 We appreciate your continued support to our 500 students.
-The Assistance League members were wonderful to work with.
+Assistance League members were wonderful to work with.
 Thank you for your time.”